klangner/timeseries/README.md

 # Redistributing

-time-series-lib source code is distributed under the BSD3 License.
+timeseries source code is distributed under the BSD3 License.